 What's a Ginger?

 Up until four years ago, when I thought of the word ginger, I thought of Tina Louise's character on my favorite TV show Gilligan's Island.
 I had no idea redheads are also known as "gingers."
 A redheaded waitress said to me “Hey, a fellow Ginger…nice to meet you.”
 I felt so ignorant.
 Maybe I never really considered myself a true redhead because my hair is a reddish brown and my mom always called it “auburn.”
-Full disclosure: I tweaked my photo above so my hair looks really red ;-) Plus most redheads have very fair skin that doesn’t tan, whereas, I was always able to tan.
+Full disclosure: I tweaked my photo above so my hair looks really orangie-red ;-) Plus most redheads have very fair skin that doesn’t tan, whereas, I was always able to tan.
 Maybe because of my Italian heritage?
-My type of tan wasn’t a nice dark savage tan but more of an orangey tan.
+My type of tan wasn’t a nice dark savage tan but more of an orangie tan.
 Or maybe it was because the sun brings more freckles and as they collide it forms a “tan.”
 I never felt pretty though because when my skin wasn’t “tan”, my complexion was a pale-ish orange, pale lips and dark circles under my eyes!
 I look dead...as my mother told me.
-Which means I start my day with eye concealer and lipstick!
+Which means I start my day with eye concealer and lipstick, even if I'm just staying home so my family doesn't mistake me for a corpse.

 I’m writing this blog post just for fun because I just recently learned of some interesting facts about redheads that I had never heard before.
 I can totally relate to most of these facts, but I haven't checked with my blonde and brunette friends to see if they experience the same things.